These are the 16 Jeopardy players that won the most money in one day

-With Austin Rogers lighting up the Jeopardy! scoreboard with his gutty wages and record-setting single-day winnings, we were curious about the which contestants have took home the most money in one day of the popular trivia game show.
+With players like James Holzhauer and Austin Rogers lighting up the Jeopardy! scoreboard with their gutty wages and record-setting single-day winnings, we were curious about the which contestants have took home the most money in one day of the popular trivia game show.

 Highest Single-Day Winnings on One Jeopardy Episode

 James Holzhauer has changed the game.
 In addition to having a perfect game where he answered correctly on all 41 of his answers, his current streak of wins continues to re-break and re-write his own single-day winning records.

 There’s definitely some big names on this list – Roger Craig, Ken Jennings, Arthur Chu and Doug Lach.
 One of the surprising things I noticed putting this together is that Jennings only makes the list twice despite winning 74 games.
 That says something about how Jennings played the game — steady and safe.

 Looking further down The Final Wager’s list, Jennings might not be in the top fifteen as often as one would expect, but he’s all over this Jeopardy records list — having scored more than $50,000 on one day eleven times during his amazing run in 2004.